efduarte/pincello/sensor-push-button.md

 Coming soon...

+!>**⚡ Resistor:** for the safety of your components, don't forget to use a 10kΩ resistor as illustrated.

 <!-- ![Demo Button](img/demo-button.png)

 !>**Importante!** O resistor utilizado é de 10KΩ, não confundir com o outro que é utilizado em LEDs.